jamisonderek/ford-connect-sim/README.md

 This simulator was created to try to assist engineers that are using the FordConnect API but don't have access to a physical vehicle for test scenarios.
 Development for this simulator was done without having a physical vehicle connected to the API, so there are possible bugs.
 Please report any issues at the [github issues](https://github.com/jamisonderek/ford-connect-sim/issues) page.
 In addition to testing your application using the simulator, please ensure you test your application against the real FordConnect API.

-## Work-in-progress
-This simulator is currently a work in progress.
-Please see the list of [Known issues](#known-issues).

 ## Starting the simulator
 This project requires you have [Node.js](https://nodejs.org/en/download/) and npm installed.
 This version was developed and testing using Node version 15.5.1, npm 7.17.0 and Windows 10 (19042.1052).
 You can check your vesrions by using the following command:
 ```